Late this fall I was busy with clients until just before 4 pm on Sunday.

 By the time they ran into me, they had pretty well decided what they wanted.

 They took a "thirty" minute ride into the area which stretched into four hours as I showed them different choices.

-I told them we have almost as many different types of water as an Eskimos have types of snow.
+I told them that we have almost as many different types of water as an Eskimos have types of snow.
 When you factor in how different the same water can look in specific lighting conditions, it is no wonder people are often mystified by the dark waters of the White Oak.

 Living on the water is truly a treat, and I am determined to enjoy every minute that I can.

 When we lived on the water in Canada, it was often too cold to enjoy the water.
 Yesterday was November 19 and the temperature was seventy five degrees.
 The water is still in the sixties.
 We even had lunch at the Ice House in Swansboro and ate outside it was so warm.

 That is one of the pleasures of living in the South on the coast.
 This year I have set a goal of seeing how late I can pick a ripe tomato off my three vines.
 I would love to get to December, but we will see.